 Orlando-based NovaSol Energy was the project’s developer, and Duke Energy supported the project with a SunSense grant.
 The 423-panel system will offset an estimated 80 percent of the store’s annual electricity needs.
+Follow solarkraft for more information.
 It is also part of Goodwill’s “Made in America” initiative and was manufactured by Suniva in the U.S.

 Goodwill plans to compare electricity suppliers and install solar arrays at nine of its locations across Central Florida.
 There are some practical tips for solar installation.
 Over the next 25 years, the installations are expected to save nearly $5.4 million and divert nearly 59,000 metric tons of carbon dioxide from the atmosphere.
 Defraying these costs will allow the nonprofit to provide job training and placement to an estimated 42,000 more Central Floridians.

 “Sustainability is something we practice every day at Goodwill – turning generous donations from our community into job training and placement opportunities for Central Floridians,” said Bill Oakley, president and CEO of Goodwill Industries of Central Florida.
-“Generating renewable energy with Solar for Good is the next natural step, and we look forward to serving more job-seekers in our community through this initiative.”
+“Generating Renewable Energy Today with Solar for Good is the next natural step, and we look forward to serving more job-seekers in our community through this initiative.”

 The Oviedo array is Goodwill’s second Solar for Good project.
 In April 2014, Goodwill installed a 14,000-square-foot rooftop array on its Waterford Lakes Retail Store.
 Since then, the array has offset approximately 76 percent of the store’s total energy.
 Between the Waterford Lakes and Oviedo stores, Goodwill’s combined solar panels capacity is now 293 kW, enough to power over 28 average Floridian homes annually.